The topic of nutrition is too broad to be discussed at only one page, so will try just to point out our philosophy.

 PROS /// Dry dog is convenient and easy to feed, easy to store and to travel with (this is one of the main reasons we use it).
 Kibble is also a good training bait, as it is easy to carry in a pocket.
 Feeding kibble is simplified, most dog food labels provide feeding guidelines.

 CONS /// To be honest, some kibble brands are garbage.
 Some believe that dry dog food and cereal based food are associated with bloat in certain breed dogs.
-Poor brands of kibble can contain questionable animal parts, dead or diseased animal parts, binders, chemicals, preservatives, additives, processing agents, food coloring, dies & more.
+Poor brands of kibble can contain questionable animal parts, dead or diseased animal parts, binders, chemicals, preservatives, additives, processing agents, food colouring, dies & more.
 No grain dog food is at the moment advertised as the next best thing, but is it relay so?
 The FDA is investigating a potential dietary link between canine dilated cardiomyopathy (DCM) and dogs eating certain grain-free dog foods.
 The foods of concern are those containing legumes such as peas or lentils, other legume seeds, or potatoes listed as primary ingredients.

 If you choose to go with dry dog food you should learn to read the ingredients.
 Choose a food with a meat or meat meal as the first ingredient.
-“Meat” can include skeletal muscle of an animal as well as tissue from the heart, diaphragm, and esophagus, among other things.
+“Meat” can include skeletal muscle of an animal as well as tissue from the heart, diaphragm, and oesophagus, among other things.
 It may also include fat and gristle just as meat destined for human consumption might.

 “Meat by-product,” on the other hand, is the non-rendered parts of an animal sans meat, and can include the lungs, kidneys, brain, blood, bone, and more.
 Ensure that the first ingredient is not a grain, tuber, or vegetable, such as ground corn.
 Just because corn (when ground) is digestible, does not mean it has high nutritional value.

 If you think you need to switch to a grain-free diet because you suspect your dog has a food allergy, visit your vet prior any changes.
 From our experience, grains are not bad for dogs.
-When choosing a dog kibble formula we stick to “healthier” options like fish + brown rice based recipes.
+When choosing a dog kibble formula we stick to “healthier” options like fish + rice based recipes.